-Dr. Iftikher Mahmood was born in the seaside town of Cox’s Bazar, Bangladesh.
-He completed his high school and college education in the nearby town of Chittagong and graduated from Chittagong Medical College, University of Chittagong in 1987.
-After a short period of training at a local mother and children’s hospital in Bangladesh, Dr. Mahmood moved to the US for higher education.
-Subsequently he completed his Pediatric Residency from Brooklyn Hospital, New York and obtained fellowship training in Pediatric Endocrinology in New York Hospital – Cornell University.
+Dr. Iftikher Mahmood was born and raised in Cox’s Bazar, Bangladesh.
+He obtained his medical degree from Chittagong Medical College, University of Chittagong, in 1987.
+After a short period of service at a local children’s hospital in Bangladesh, Dr. Mahmood moved to the US for higher education.
+Subsequently, he completed his Pediatric Residency at Brooklyn Hospital, New York and obtained fellowship training in Pediatric Endocrinology from New York Hospital – Cornell University.
 In 1996 Dr. Mahmood settled in Florida and established a successful pediatric practice in Miami.

-In May 1999 Dr. Mahmood established HOPE Foundation for Women & Children of Bangladesh as a charitable organization in the State of Florida, USA.
-The mission of HOPE Foundation is to provide healthcare to the poor and needy mothers and children in Bangladesh.
-He decided to establish a charitable hospital in his home town of Cox’s Bazar to provide medical care to the most neglected people in the community.
+In May 1999, Dr. Mahmood established Hope Foundation for Women & Children of Bangladesh as a charitable organization in the State of Florida, USA.
+The mission of HOPE Foundation is to provide healthcare to the poorest and economically marginalized mothers and children in Bangladesh.

-Dr. Mahmood lives in Cooper City, Florida with his wife and three children.
+He lives in Florida, USA with his wife and three children.